The Best Print-On-Demand (POD) Sites To Sell Your Art Online This 2017

 Spreadshirt Profit Margin Explained:

 The second option is to sell on your own Shop which will make you a Shop Partner eligible to earn Affiliate Commissions.
 This kind of shop is fully customizable, sort of a Shopify kind of thing.
-These artist shops are not featured on the Spreadshirt homepage, their shops are hosted on https://www.spreadshirt.com/start-selling-shirts-C3598 and artists/sellers are responsible of sharing their shop URL with their possible customers to further promote their e-commerce enabled websites.
+These artist shops are not featured on the Spreadshirt homepage, their shops are hosted on Spreadshirt.com and artists/sellers are responsible for sharing their shop URL with their possible customers to further promote their e-commerce enabled websites.
 The Affiliate Commission amounts to 20% of the revenue consisting of product price plus print price, it’s definitely worth the shot.

 Shop Partners who sell at least 11 products within a two-week “campaign period” are rewarded with a bonus which known as Volume Commission.
 There are two campaign periods in a given month, from the 1st to the 15th and from the 16th until the end of the month.
 The following image shows the Volume Commission scale sellers can aspire to earn.